yunsuuu/Vanilla-JS-App/README.md

 # Vanilla-JS-Calendar
-calendar and To-Do-List made with vanilla Javascript.
+Calendar and To-Do-List made with vanilla Javascript.